-For teachers engaged in educational travel during the summer, \$3,000 is available from Johnson's NSTU Group Insurance for participation in seminars, workshops or conferences, but not for university courses or certification study.
+For teachers engaged in educational travel during the summer, a total fund of \$3,000 is available from Johnson's NSTU Group Insurance for participation in seminars, workshops or conferences, but not for university courses or certification study.
+Each grant is valued at \$500.
+Deadline to apply is the 1st Wednesday in May.

-Educational Research Awards
+Education Research Awards